AndreaPontrandolfo/sheriff/README.md

 This config is **highly** opinionated, so make sure to meet the [hard requirements](#hard-requirements) in your project.<br>
 Then, let `create-sheriff-config` handle the whole setup for you automatically, or do it yourself manually.
+For greenfield projects, the below setup will be enough.
+However, for already established codebases, you should also follow the instructions for the [migration path](#migration-guide).

 ### <a name="automatic-setup"></a>🤖 Automatic setup (_recommended_)